KnownScripts/ks-base/README.md

 # Modified DrawTxt function

-# Added automatic DB insertion use
+# Added automatic DB insertion use [CUSTOMIZEABLE]

 * If DB is `false` then Framework doesnt create  stock tables for database what you created
 * If DB is `true` then Framework create all stock tables